temporalio/cli/temporalcli/commandsmd/commands.md

 Cluster commands follow this syntax: `temporal operator namespace [command] [command options]`

-### temporal operator namespace create [namespace]: Registers a new Namespace.
+### temporal operator namespace create: Registers a new Namespace.

 The temporal operator namespace create command creates a new Namespace on the Server.
 Namespaces can be created on the active Cluster, or any named Cluster.
-`temporal operator namespace create --cluster=MyCluster example-1`
+`temporal operator namespace create --cluster=MyCluster -n example-1`

 Global Namespaces can also be created.
-`temporal operator namespace create --global example-2`
+`temporal operator namespace create --global -n example-2`

 Other settings, such as retention and Visibility Archival State, can be configured as needed.
 For example, the Visibility Archive can be set on a separate URI.
-`temporal operator namespace create --retention=5 --visibility-archival-state=enabled --visibility-uri=some-uri example-3`
+`temporal operator namespace create --retention=5 --visibility-archival-state=enabled --visibility-uri=some-uri -n example-3`

 <!--
-* exact-args=1
+* maximum-args=1
 -->

 #### Options